T-PsyOl/iMove-Workshop/index.md

 The other two laptops each run a small MATLAB script (included in this repository).
 These scripts:

-Create an LSL event stream
+* Create an LSL event stream

-Send keyboard press and release events in real time
+* Send keyboard press and release events in real time

 Once running, these streams automatically appear in LabRecorder on the recording laptop.

-Running the Demo
+### Running the Demo

-Start the MATLAB scripts on the two event-generating laptops.
+- Start the MATLAB scripts on the two event-generating laptops.
-Each script will begin sending LSL keyboard events.
+Each script will begin sending LSL keyboard events when you type.

-On the recording laptop, launch LabRecorder.
+- On the recording laptop, launch LabRecorder.
 You should now see all available streams, including the keyboard streams.

-Press Record in LabRecorder to start the recording.
+- Press Record in LabRecorder to start the recording.
 All incoming data will be saved into one XDF file.

-After recording, use the provided iMoveScript.m to:
+- After recording, use the provided iMoveScript.m to:

-Load the XDF file
+   - Load the XDF file

-Identify streams
+   - Identify streams

-Visualize keypress timing
+   - Visualize keypress timing

-Sonify the performance
+   - Sonify the performance

-Compute synchrony/asynchrony

 ## References